A-Chicharito-S/Understanding-LbT-DARTS/README.md

 # Understanding-LbT-DARTS
-The annotated code of Learning by Teaching framework on DARTS, original in [here](https://github.com/abhibha1807/NAS-Pneumonia-Detection)
+The annotated code of Learning by Teaching framework on DARTS, original code in [[here]](https://github.com/abhibha1807/NAS-Pneumonia-Detection)